 The band – this time – navigates more on Pallbearer‘s territory than doing piggyback on Paradise Lost‘s meanderings.
 In other words, traditional Doom Metal gets more of that gloomy daylight here than the sturdy Doom Death Metal piece that has become custom for many bands out there.

 That said, Marche Funèbre display an uncanny affinity in both sub-styles.
 Often, the band switches effortlessly from clear voice to growls whenever the theme demands it.
 And this – surely – is one of the strong suits of this band.

 Yet, this record does not show any considerable weakness throughout its considerable length.
 All tracks, perhaps except the title track Einderlicht, base themselves on a pretty dense and meaty songwriting style that takes no prisoners.
-And – indeed – the band scours the abundant catacombs of the old and traditional meanderings of doom with an astonishing vigor.
+And – indeed – the band scours the abundant catacombs of the old and traditional meanderings of doom with astonishing vigor.

 Yet, here it appears that this band found just the right mix between the somewhat frugal old style of the genre and the often lush soundscapes today’s bands like to present.
 Fabled chocolate milk swamp and all included.
 And that’s a feat not many aspiring Doom Metal outfits really achieved.

 Now, Einderlicht really packs some punch.
 That said, it’s intriguing3) that they start off Scarred with some slow-motion atmospherics, low energy riffing, and a pretty juicy solo to boot.
 That one had us scratching our heads because usually, you want to fill your first minute or so with a thunderclap.

 So, the band wastes the first four minutes or so with anemic, yet pretty doomy chatter until some meat finally appears on these bleached bones of theirs.
 And it takes them almost six minutes until some real power arrives on the scene.